 The required minimum distribution, or RMD, is mandatory for retirement savings plan account holders beginning at the age of 70 ½ or in the year of retirement.
 The RMD rules for individual retirement accounts, or IRAs, differ slightly from those for other types of qualified retirement savings plans.
+Understanding how the rules for RMDs differ from other savings plans will help ensure that you are able to benefit to the fullest extent from the funds you have invested without losing money due to penalty taxes.
 The Internal Revenue Service enforces strict RMD rules, including the assessment of costly penalties for late RMDs, for all affected plans.
-If you are late taking an RMD, the IRS provides a process by which you may apply for a waiver of the penalties.
+That being said, if you are late taking an RMD, the IRS provides a process by which you may apply for a waiver of the penalties.

 The IRS defers payment of taxes on contributions to qualified retirement savings plans, like the IRA.
 Contributions are not taxed until the funds are withdrawn or distributed without rollover to another qualified account.
 You will pay taxes on your annual RMD.
 You or your retirement plan administrator calculates the minimum distribution amount using your year-end account balance and life-expectancy tables provided by the IRS.